-Mitch Shirra, was confident of further progress in the 1978 World Championships after trials on the new DENCO racing engine which was manafactured by Denco Engineering in New Zealand.
+Mitch Shirra was confident of further progress in the 1978 World Championships after trials on the new DENCO racing engine which was manufactured by Denco Engineering in New Zealand.

 Pictured Left is new Zealand Engineer Bob Denson with the new Denco engine that made such a big impression and it was hoped that the machine could have been marketed in the UK.

 The Denco was seen as a revolution with its brand new outlook regarding mechanical features and Shirra, the then Australian Champion, stated there were many reasons as to why the Denco would be the machine to beat during the World Championships that year.

 1. The Big end could be changed in five minutes